 Biological General Repository for Interaction Datasets

-BioGRID is an interaction repository with data compiled through comprehensive curation efforts.
-BioGRID currently holds over 980,000 interactions curated from both high-throughput datasets and individual focused studies, as derived from over 55,000 publications in the primary literature.
-Complete coverage of the entire literature is maintained for budding year (S. cerevisiae), fission yeast (S. pome), and thale cress (A. thaliana), and efforts to expand curation across multiple metazoan species are underway.
-All data are freely provided via the search index and available for download in standardized formats.
+The Biological General Repository for Interaction Datasets (BioGRID) is a public database that archives and disseminates genetic and protein interaction data from model organisms and humans.
+BioGRID currently holds over 1,740,000 interactions curated from both high-throughput datasets and individual focused studies, as derived from over 70,000+ publications in the primary literature.
+Complete coverage of the entire literature is maintained for budding yeast (S. cerevisiae), fission yeast (S. pombe) and thale cress (A. thaliana), and efforts to expand curation across multiple metazoan species are underway.
+All data are freely provided via our search index and available for download in many standardized formats.

 InnateDB has been developed to facilitate systems level investigations of the mammalian (human, mouse and bovine) innate immune response.
 Its goal is to provide a manually-curated knowledgebase of the genes, proteins, and particularly, the interactions and signaling responses involved in mammalian innate immunity.
 InnateDB incorporates information of the whole human, mouse and bovine interactomes by integrating interaction and pathway information from several of the major publicly available databases but aims to capture an improved coverage of the innate immunity interactome through manual curation.